 Russia, Iran and Turkey set up parallel political talks known as the Astana process in 2017.

 An agreement was reached the following year to form a 150-member committee to write a new constitution, leading to free and fair elections supervised by the UN.
-But in January 2021, UN special envoy Geir Pedersen lamented that they had not even begun drafting any reforms.
+The last round of talks was held in October 2021, after which UN special envoy Geir Pedersen said it was a "big disappointment" that the committee's members had so far been unable to find a common path.